 Jasmine Roohani (CASFS '02) and Kirsten Roehler (CASFS '02) farmed for two years.
 They established Everett Family Farm at the local farmers' markets.
 Jasmine now helps run Route 1 Farms and raises her daughter in Santa Cruz.
 Kirsten is a book/goat/bee keeper and refuses to leave the farm.

 Jasmine farmed another year with Mike Irving (CASFS '02) and he in turn farmed a year with his now wife Teresa Kurtak (CASFS '04).
 Mike and Teresa started our pasture chicken program.
 They now run Fifth Crow Farm in Pescadero with their two young children.

 Leon Vahaba (CASFS '07) farmed for three years, started a CSA program on the farm, and even got married on the farm.
 Leon really broadened the scope and scale of the vegetable crops.
 He now runs Poughkeepsie Farm Project in New York.

 David Evershed (CASFS '08) farmed solo for a year and was then joined by Sky DeMuro (CASFS '10) and Zoe Hitchner (CASFS '10).
 This trio held down the farm for two years.
 David is now farming in Petaluma, Sky works at CASFS and is raising her daughter, and Zoe is growing flowers at Front Porch Farm in Healdsburg.

 Emily Parsons (CASFS '11) helped David, Sky and Zoe farm and then took the wheel.
 She's been the farm manager for the past four years, and is rocking it!
 In 2014 Emily farmed with her brother Ben, Mike Proia and Katie Turner.
 Mike & Katie are running Blank Page Cafe in Vermont.
 Brianna Fiene joined Emily and Ben in 2015.
 Colin Hanowell (CASFS ‘13) also joined the team in 2015 and he and Emily have been holding down the farm ever since; they even decided to get hitched!
-They are doing amazingly hard work and growing beautiful produce, for which we and our community thanks them.
+They are doing amazingly hard work and growing beautiful produce, for which we and our community thank them.